Experimentology

 The software toolkit for this book

 We introduce and advocate for an approach to reproducible study planning, analysis, and writing.
-This approach depends on an ecosystem of open-source software tools, which we introduce in the book’s appendices.6
+This approach depends on an ecosystem of open-source software tools, which we introduce in the appendices:4

-tools for creating reproducible reports that can be rendered to a variety of formats (appendix C — R Markdown and Quarto), - The
+- the RMarkdown and Quarto publishing systems for creating reproducible reports that can be rendered to a variety of formats (appendix C — R Markdown and Quarto)

 tidyverse

-family of R packages, which extend the basic functionality of R with simple tools for data wrangling, analysis, and visualization (appendix D — Tidyverse), and - The
+family of R packages, which extend the functionality of base R with elegant tools for data wrangling, analysis, and visualization (appendix D — Tidyverse) - the

 ggplot2